Happy Holidays!

 Hello!

 We've made it to the point where we can call this an "annual" happening.
 Hooray!
-People seemed to like our inaugural holiday note from 2024.
+People seemed to like our inaugural holiday note from last year.
 Some say a sequel isn't as good as the original, but we'll give it a go.
 So without further ado, here's the 2nd Annual Bleiweis Family Holiday Note.

 2025 in Review

-In the summer, as we all began to sleep longer through the night, we enjoyed spending time at the Delaware beaches with the Chappells and the Outer Banks with the Bleiweises to celebrate my parents' 70th birthdays.
-That's right, the girls survived the two 9+ hour drives to and from North Carolina.
+The summer was a little less of a blur.
+As we all began to sleep longer through the night, we enjoyed spending time at the Delaware beaches with the Chappells and the Outer Banks with the Bleiweises.
+Fortunately, the girls are great travelers and we've embraced minivan life.
+The girls survived the two 9+ hour drives to and from North Carolina.
 We also took the girls to the Baltimore farmers' markets a few times.
+Our nanny came on board in August and she's been awesome.

 Cat Corner